-There is nothing worse than reading a brief that is filled to the brim with over-the-top exposition and exploitive narrative detail.
+There is nothing worse than reading a brief that is filled to the brim with over-the-top exposition and exploitative narrative detail.
 It does not bolster your argument – it dampens your argument.

-That’s not to say that you should not attempt to write boldly or with zeal, but rather that any creativity in your writing should be expressed by means of carefully constructing and crafting your arguments – funneling the reader to a compelling conclusion.
+It’s not that you shouldn’t attempt to write boldly or with zeal, but rather any creativity in your writing should be expressed by means of carefully constructing and crafting your arguments – funneling the reader to a compelling conclusion.

 More steak, less sizzle.